 The recipe was featured as a Masterclass recipe from George in the 6th season of Masterchef Australia.

 The confit salmon itself was utterly delicious.
-The very low temperature (only 38C) made us curious what the consistency of the salmon would be and whether it would become compressed by vacuuming.
-It didn’t; we got the moistest and delicate salmon I ever had whilst still preserving a very pure flavour as the sousvide preparation only needed some salt and a drizzle of olive oil.
+The very low temperature (only 38℃ / 100℉) made us curious what the consistency of the salmon would be and whether it would become compressed by vacuuming.
+It didn’t; we got the moistest and delicate salmon I ever had while still preserving a very pure flavor as the sous vide preparation only needed some salt and a drizzle of olive oil.
 (I couldn’t find black salt, so used some smoked grey salt to finish).

 - The “spinach” is basically wraps made from a single layer of steamed spinach filled with sautéed spinach with some garlic and shallots.
-The wraps are moulded using cling film and then kept in a steamer to reheat before serving.
-Incredibly simple (and open to experimenting), beautiful presentation and provides the necessary texture in this dish.
+The wraps are molded using cling film and then kept in a steamer to reheat before serving.
+Incredibly simple (and open to experimenting), beautiful presentation, and provides the necessary texture in this dish.

 From a portion perspective, it’s spot on to serve as a starter.
-Used slightly bigger pieces of salmon to make it a main course.
+Used slightly larger pieces of salmon to make it a main course.

 Please note that the recipe on the Masterchef Australia website is incomplete as the text from step 3 is also shown as step 4.
 From the ingredients list I pieced together that step 4 should read as follows: